waffle-gl/waffle/README.txt

 Installing
 ==========

-On Linux, you likely want to do this:
+On Linux, you likely want to the command below.
+It will install into /usr/local.

     cmake \
         -DCMAKE_LIBRARY_PATH=$(echo $LIBRARY_PATH | sed 's/:/;/g') \